ParadigmFoundation/zaidan-dealer-specification/README.md

 -   Implementations MUST display asset amounts in base units of the corresponding assets; there MUST NOT be decimal asset amounts (see [encoding](#encoding)).
 -   Implementations MUST use arbitrary precision (or sufficiently precise fixed-precision) representations for integers.
 -   Implementations MUST encode all values denoting asset amounts as JSON Strings in the public API to preserve precision.
--   Implementations MUST NOT use floating points in the public API, except where denoting units of time.
+-   Implementations MUST NOT use floating points in the public API (including timestamps, which MUST be the integer UNIX time in milliseconds).
 -   Implementations MUST use Arrays for return values and request parameters (in accordance with the JSONRPC specification).
 -   Implementations MAY support batch requests, in accordance with the JSONRPC 2.0 specification.
 -   Implementations MUST use Array for return values and parameters (in accordance with the JSONRPC specification).